luikyv/go-oidc/README.md

 )
 ```

-An mTLS host must be specified.
 All endpoints enabled for the provider will be listed under `mtls_endpoint_aliases` in the response of GET `/.well-known/openid-configuration`, using the provided mTLS host.
 ```json
 {
   ...,